 Let’s go from the basics.
 Measuring Time to Resolution is critical because time matters to your company as well as to your client.
 An agile customer service response to a customer’s query is only part of a good service, which goes aligned to a great customer experience.

 A customer who asks a question and gets a good answer that solves their problem within minutes or hours (depending on the issue) will definitely be more satisfied with your business service than one who gets the exact same answer within days.

 Recent Customer Service research studies indicate that being more responsive and effective at problem-solving is directly associated with an increase in customer satisfaction and loyalty.

 Keep in mind that TTR measures the amount of time it takes to reach an acceptable solution for the customer.
 This means it’s about response time and the quality customer service provides to help the customer solve their problem or complaint.

 TTR is a convenient shorthand measure for tracking the overall customer experience of your client, but as you might already know, TTR is not the only metric your Customer Service team needs.
 Remember you also need to measure too first-time response (FTR), Net Promoter Score (NPS), and Customer Lifetime Value (CLV), to name a few.
 Focusing on only one metric could be potentially harmful for your business, as it doesn’t tell the whole story.
-It is critical that your team support themselves with other metrics in order to have better customer service and more happy customers.
+It is critical that your team support themselves with other customer satisfaction metrics in order to have better customer service and more happy customers.

 Benefits of measuring Time to Resolution